Involves sustained activity requiring a reasonable level of fitness and endurance.

 For those arriving on time, our tour leader will meet us in the hotel reception at 6pm for a welcome meeting.
 For those who'd like to join, there's the chance to head out for dinner together afterwards.

 There are no other planned activities today, so you're free to arrive at any time.
 If you'd like an airport transfer today, please arrive at Tan Son Nhat International Airport (SGN), which is 45 minutes to one hour from the hotel.
+If you miss the welcome meeting, the tour leader will catch you up with all the important information when you join.

 If you arrive early, explore Ho Chi Minh City - visit the Reunification Palace, stroll Ben Thanh Market, spot colourful scooters, and enjoy a break in Tao Dan Park.
 If you'd like more time to soak it all in, we strongly recommend adding a night or two in the city before your trip.

 After breakfast, we visit the legendary Cu Chi Tunnels, a vast underground network used during the Vietnam War.
-Crawling through the tunnels (optional) offers a vivid glimpse into the resilience and ingenuity of the Vietnamese fighters - though be warned, they're not for the claustrophobic.
+Crawling through the tunnels offers a vivid glimpse into the resilience and ingenuity of the Vietnamese fighters - though be warned, they're not for the claustrophobic.

 For lunch, we'll enjoy one of Vietnam's most beloved dishes - the banh mi.
 This crisp, freshly baked baguette is filled with a delicious mix of savoury meats, pickled vegetables, herbs, and chilli, perfectly showcasing the country's blend of French and Vietnamese flavours.
 We'll pair it with a cup of traditional Vietnamese coffee, strong and sweetened with condensed milk, while other options are available for children.